Historic Sitka Alaska

 Lieutenant in the U.S. Navy (1880-1899), George Thornton Emmons was stationed in Sitka and developed an intense interest in Tlingit culture.
 Many of the objects Emmons collected over the years were sold or donated to the American Museum of Natural History in New York City, the Field Museum in Chicago, and the University of Washington Seattle Burke Museum.
 Some of these objects have been returned to the native community.
 Emmons’ ethnological report on the Native tribes of Southerneastern Alaska remains an important resource.
 After George died in 1945 the manuscript was edited and published as the book, The Tlingit Indians (UW Press 1991) by Frederica de Laguna.

 Other nearby markers.
-At least 1 other marker is within walking distance of this marker.
-250th Anniversary of the Bering- Chirikov Expedition (approx. 0.4 miles away).
+At least 6 other markers are within walking distance of this marker.
+St. Michael's Cathedral (approx. ¼ mile away); Tilson Building (approx. 0.3 miles away); Sentinel of a Divided Town (approx. 0.3 miles away); In This Place (approx. 0.4 miles away); 250th Anniversary of the Bering- Chirikov Expedition (approx. 0.4 miles away); Alaska Native Brotherhood Hall (approx. 0.4 miles away).

 Credits.
 This page was last revised on June 15, 2018.
-This page originally submitted on June 7, 2018, by Col. James F. Jamison, USMC (Ret) of Coronado, California.
-This page has been viewed 85 times since then.
+It was originally submitted on June 7, 2018, by Col. James F. Jamison, USMC (Ret) of Coronado, California.
+This page has been viewed 139 times since then and 21 times this year.
 Last updated on June 13, 2018, by Craig Baker of Sylmar, California.
 Photos: 1. submitted on June 7, 2018, by Col. James F. Jamison, USMC (Ret) of Coronado, California.
 2. submitted on June 9, 2018, by Col. James F. Jamison, USMC (Ret) of Coronado, California.
 3. submitted on June 13, 2018, by Craig Baker of Sylmar, California. • Bill Pfingsten was the editor who published this page.